Siakam has 35, Raptors use big 1st half to rout Jazz 130-110

+TORONTO (AP) — Fred VanVleet and the Toronto Raptors hardly anticipated an easy night against the Utah Jazz.

+“I don’t think any of us expected to be up 40 against that team,” VanVleet said.

-TORONTO (AP) — Pascal Siakam scored 35 points, Fred VanVleet had 21 points and 11 assists, and the Toronto Raptors used a record-setting first half to rout the Utah Jazz 130-110 Sunday.
+Pascal Siakam scored 35 points, VanVleet had 21 points and 11 assists, and the Raptors used a record-setting first half to rout the Jazz 130-110 Sunday.

-The Raptors led 77-37 after two quarters, the biggest halftime lead in franchise history, the biggest in the NBA this season, and tied for the eighth largest in league history.
+Toronto led 77-37 at the intermission, the biggest halftime lead in franchise history, the biggest in the NBA this season, and tied for the eighth largest in league history.
 It also marked the biggest halftime deficit in Jazz history.

 Siakam (26 points) and Gasol (11) combined for as many first-half points as the entire Jazz roster, helping Toronto win its franchise-record ninth straight home game to open the season.